syncfusion-content/ej2-react-docs/ej2-react/chart/getting-started.md

 ---
 layout: post
-title: Getting started with React Chart component | Syncfusion
+title: Getting started with React Chart Component | Syncfusion
 description:  Checkout and learn about Getting started with React Chart component of Syncfusion Essential JS 2 and more details.
 control: Getting started
 platform: ej2-react